takingTeam performance

 #Reiwa 6th Year Excellent Business Award Winner

-Protecting the environment of Kyoto's Hozugawa River
+Protecting the Environment of the Hozugawa River in Kyoto

 Big Smile Co., Ltd.